IB Diploma Programme

 - Creativity, activity and service in which students complete a project related to those three concepts

 The six subject groups from which students choose:

 - Studies in language and literature (Group 1)

 - Individuals and societies (Group 3)

 - Sciences (Group 4)

 - The Arts (Group 6)

-At all top IB schools, students may opt to study additional science, individuals and societies, or languages course, instead of a course in the arts.
+At all top IB schools, students may opt to study additional sciences, individuals and societies, or language courses instead of a course in the arts.

-Students are expected to demonstrate a greater knowledge, understanding and skills at the higher level.
-Each student takes at least three (but not more than four) subjects at higher level and the remaining at standard level.
+Students are expected to demonstrate greater knowledge, understanding and skills at the Higher Level.
+Each student takes at least three (but not more than four) subjects at Higher Level and the remaining at standard level.